frictionlessdata/frictionless-py/docs/guides/describing-data.md

 What does "describing data" mean?

 Frictionless is a project based on the [Frictionless Data Specifications](https://specs.frictionlessdata.io/).
-It's a set of patterns for creating metadata, including Data Package (for datasets), Data Resource (for files), and Table Schema (for tables).
+It's a set of patterns for creating metadata: Data Package (for datasets), Data Resource (for files), and Table Schema (for tables).

-In other words, "describing data" means creating metadata for your data files.
-The reason for having metadata is simple: usually, data files themselves are not capable of providing enough information.
-For example, if you have a data table in a CSV format, it misses a few critical pieces of information:
+The reason for having metadata is simple: it's a way of describing your data in a way that makes it easier for other people (or maybe your future self) to reuse it.
+Usually, data files themselves are not capable of providing enough information to be usable on their own.
+For example, if you have a data table in a CSV format, it will be missing a few critical pieces of information:

-- meaning of the fields e.g., what the `size` field means; is it clothes size or file size
+- meaning of the fields e.g., what does the `size` field mean?
+Does it refer to clothes size or file size?
-- data types information e.g., is this field a string or an integer
+- data type information e.g., is this field a string or an integer?
-- data constraints e.g., the minimum temperature for your measurements
+- data constraints e.g., the minimum valid temperature for your measurements
-- data relations e.g., identifiers connection
+- data relations e.g., how records are connected by identifiers
-- and others
+- ... and others ...

 ```
 ! pip install frictionless